European Geostationary Navigation Overlay Service: History and roadmap

 The system started its initial operations in July 2005, with accuracy better than two metres and availability above 99%.
-As of July 2005, EGNOS has been broadcasting a continuous signal, and at the end of July 2005, the system was again used to track cyclists in the Tour de France road race.
+Since then, EGNOS has been broadcasting a continuous signal.
+One of the first uses of system was to track cyclists in the Tour de France road race.

 In 2009, the European Commission announced it had signed a contract with the company European Satellite Services Provider to run EGNOS.
 The official start of operations was announced by the European Commission on 1 October 2009.
 The system was certified for use in safety of life applications in March 2011.
 An EGNOS Data Access Service became available in July 2012.

-Initial work to extend EGNOS coverage to the Southern Africa region is being done under a project called ESESA - EGNOS Service Extension to South Africa.
+By the mid 2010s, initial work to extend EGNOS coverage to the Southern Africa region was underway via a project called ESESA - EGNOS Service Extension to South Africa.
 The European Commission is defining the roadmap for the evolution of the EGNOS mission.
 This roadmap should cope with legacy and new missions: